-Given the detrimental effects of racism and ethnoracial discrimination on mental health, competent practice requires that a psychiatrist be aware and mindful of the existence and potential impacts of racism and ethnoracial discrimination in the lives of patients and their families.
+Given the detrimental effects of all forms of discrimination, competent practice requires that a psychiatrist be aware and mindful of the existence and potential impacts of racism, ethnoracial, and other forms of discrimination in the lives of patients and their families.
 Obtaining and maintaining knowledge and skills sufficient for competent professional practice requires attention throughout a psychiatrist's career.